Sushi Bake Recipe

 • Once rice is fully cooked, remove from heat and mix in the furikake and sesame seeds.
 Press rice mixture into the bottom of the prepared casserole dish, spreading evenly.
 Set aside.

-• In a small bowl, combine cream cheese, crab, shrimp and Japanese mayo and mix until well combined.
+• In a small bowl, combine cream cheese, crab, shrimp and Japanese mayo, and mix until well combined.

-• Add the crab mixture over the nori, spreading out evenly with a rubber spatula.
+• Add the crab mixture over the Nori, spreading out evenly with a rubber spatula.

 • Add asparagus pieces evenly over top crab mixture.